theawesomechin/VoiceDrop/VoiceDropBackEnd/README.md

 ## Deployment to AWS Lambda

-1. Zip the contents of this folder (not the folder itself).
+1. Zip the contents of this folder (not this folder itself, make sure this is.zip not .7z).
 2. Go to AWS Lambda Console and crate a new Function
 3. Under Code entry type, select Upload a .ZIP file
 4. Rename the Handler to `index.handler`
 5. Save the function
 6. Create a test event and save the event
 7. Click test and make sure it's working
+    Should display the following with the current time.
+    {
+      "statusCode": 200,
+      "body": "{\"message\":\"Hello, the current time is 11:55:55 GMT+0000 (UTC).\"}"
+    }

 ## Configure API Gateway